Olympus E-420 Comparison Review

 The Olympus E-420 is a DSLR (Digital Single Lens Reflex) camera that was revealed to the public in March 2008 and is equipped with a Four Thirds sensor.
 It offers a resolution of 10 megapixel.

 Is the Olympus E-420 a good camera?
-The E-420 has a Camera Elo of 1404.
+The E-420 has a Camera Elo of 1151.
 This rating puts the E-420 below average of all digital single lens reflex cameras.
-In terms of its sensor size category (Four Thirds cameras), the E-420 also ranks below average. – Well, the Olympus E-420 is more than 12 years old, and there have been many other good digital cameras released since 2008.
+In terms of its sensor size category (Four Thirds cameras), the E-420 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Olympus E-420 is more than 14 years old, and there have been many other good digital cameras released since 2008.

 |Digital single lens reflex|

 |ISO 100 - 1 600|

 |3.5 shutter flaps per second|

 |130 x 91 x 53 mm, 440 g|